 Tánaiste plays down Cabinet’s ‘surprise’ at severity of impact of no-deal Brexit

-Speaking after an event in Cork, Tánaiste Simon Coveney said Mr Coveney said he still believed British PM Boris Johnson would travel to Dublin next Monday to meet Taoiseach Leo Varadkar.
+Speaking after an event in Cork, Tánaiste Simon Coveney said he still believed British prime minister Boris Johnson would travel to Dublin next Monday to meet Taoiseach Leo Varadkar.
+Photograph: Philip Leonard

 “I don’t think people were surprised,” he said.